 The Company has authorized 50,000,000 shares of common stock with a par value of \$0.001 per share.
-At December 31, 2011, 9,064,537 shares of common stock were issued and outstanding.
-Each holder of a share of common stock is entitled to one vote per share held on each matter to be considered by holders of the common stock.
-Holders of the Company's common stock are entitled to receive ratably, such dividends, if any, as may be declared by the Company's board of directors.
+At December 31, 2012, 9,909,212 shares of Company common stock were issued and 9,078,287 shares of Company's common stock were outstanding.
+At December 31, 2011, 9,895,462 shares of Company common stock were issued and 9,064,537 shares of Company's common stock were outstanding.
+Each holder of a share of Company common stock is entitled to one vote per share held on each matter to be considered by holders of the Company's common stock.
+Holders of the Company's common stock are entitled to receive ratably such dividends, if any, as may be declared by the Company's board of directors.
 The Company's current policy is to retain earnings for operations and growth.
-Upon any liquidation, dissolution or winding-up of the Company, the holders of the Company's common stock are entitled to share ratably in all assets available for distribution, after payment of, or provision for, all liabilities and the preferences of any then outstanding shares of preferred stock.
-The holders of the Company's conversion rights.
-See Series A Convertible preferred stock below for a discussion of the automatic conversion of the Company's shares of preferred stock upon consummation of the Migratory Merger and Reverse Split.
+Upon any liquidation, dissolution or winding-up of the Company, the holders of the Company's common stock are entitled to share ratably in all assets available for distribution, after payment of, or provision for, all liabilities and the preferences of any then outstanding shares of Company preferred stock.
+The holders of the Company's common stock have no preemptive, subscription, redemption or conversion rights.
+See Series A Convertible preferred stock below for a discussion of the automatic conversion of the Company's shares of preferred stock into shares of common stock upon consummation of the Migratory Merger and Reverse Split.